-D. NONPROFIT AND CHOO SET-ASIDES AND LIMITS
+D. NONPROFIT AND CHOO SET-ASIDES AND LIMITS AND NATIONAL HOUSING TRUST FUND

-1. SET-ASIDES
+1. SET-ASIDES AND NATIONAL HOUSING TRUST FUND

-If necessary, the Agency will adjust the awards under the Plan to ensure that the overall allocation results in
+If necessary, the Agency will adjust the awards under the Plan to ensure that the overall allocation results in:

-- ten percent (10%) of the state's federal tax credit ceiling being awarded to projects involving tax exempt organizations (nonprofits) and - fifteen percent (15%) of the Agency's HOME funds being awarded to projects involving Community Housing Development Organizations certified by the Agency (CHDOs).
+- ten percent (10%) of the state's federal tax credit ceiling being awarded to projects involving tax exempt organizations (nonprofits), and - fifteen percent (15%) of the Agency's HOME funds being awarded to projects involving Community Housing Development Organizations certified by the Agency (CHDOs): and - all funds available from the National Housing Trust Fund have been awarded.